COM121 Professionalism – COM Medical Education

 4. The findings of the PC will be forwarded within 5 days of its meeting to the student and to the Associate Dean of Student Affairs.

 5. In case of an adverse recommendation by the PC, excluding the recommendation of referral to the P&P committee, the student has a right to appeal the decision.
 If the recommendation is for transfer to the P&P, no appeal of the PC recommendation is possible.
 The student will have 5 business days to appeal the PC’s recommendation.
 Appeals should be submitted in writing (via email) to the Associate Dean of Student Affairs.
 If the Assoc.
 Dean of Student Affairs concurs in the adverse recommendation, the student may appeal to the Executive Dean of the COM within 5 business days of notification from the Assoc.
-Dean of Student Affairs of concurance with the PC recommendation.
+Dean of Student Affairs of concurrence with the PC recommendation.

 6. If an appeal is not submitted within 5 business days the Associate Dean of Student Affairs will submit the recommendation to the Executive Dean and also to the Sr. Asst.
 Deans of the Basic Science and/or Clinical Curriculum who will forward the information to relevant course and/or clerkship directors.